This article helps you understand the A/B testing methods available in GemX and choose the one that best fits your optimization goal.

 Learn more: How to Create a Template Testing Experiment in GemX

-Multipage Testing (Multi-URL Testing)
+Multipage Testing (Funnel Testing)

 Multipage Testing allows you to test different URLs against each other.
 Each page can have its own layout, design, messaging, and template.
 You can use GemPages templates, Shopify theme pages, or pages built with other tools.